 - Related Information

 Concrete Floor CostAn overview of the average costs for installing basic to high-end decorative concrete floors, and a look at the factors that can influence your final cost

-The cost is economical, about $2 to $6 per square foot depending on the level of complexity, concrete floors can cost $7 to $14, and "over the top" finishes cost $15 to $30 a square foot.
+The cost is economical, about $2 to $6 per square foot depending on the level of complexity.
+More elaborate floors can cost $7 to $14, and "over the top" finishes cost $15 to $30 a square foot.
 Most decorative concrete floor installations are quite cost-effective, especially if you have an existing concrete slab that’s all ready for staining, polishing or application of a decorative coating or overlay.
 However, a mid-range floor can cost $7 to $14, while a high-end design may run $15 to $30 a square foot.
 Factors that can drive up the cost include additional surface preparation, the use of multiple or custom colors, labor-intensive finishing techniques and complex designs and patterns.

 As the chart below shows, the average per-square-foot costs of basic stained or polished concrete floors are competitive with what you would expect to pay to install linoleum, vinyl flooring, ceramic tile and high-quality carpeting.
 For more complex decorative concrete floor installations involving multiple stain or dye colors, decorative sawcuts and patterns, and custom graphics, you might pay the same or even less than you would for quarried stone, such as marble, granite or slate, and high-end wood floors, such as walnut, teak and cherry.

 When comparing the costs of various flooring options, don’t just look at the square-foot installation cost.
 Even flooring options that are initially cheaper to install than decorative concrete may turn out to be more expensive in the long run.
 When you amortize the cost of a concrete floor over a lifetime, the price is often comparable or even lower than other flooring materials, especially if you factor in maintenance costs.